What Is Collagen? Types, Benefits & How to Support It

 In other words, if you can eat enough protein “generally” while still being deficient in certain proteins “specifically.”

-By consuming the tough “odd bits” of animals such as the skin and joints in the forms of soups and stews, our ancestors made the most of available resources and gave their body the amino acids required to make its own collagen protein.
+By consuming the tough “odd bits” of animals, such as the skin and joints in the forms of soups and stews, our ancestors made the most of available resources and gave their bodies the amino acids required to make their own collagen protein.

 This is very problematic as collagen is one protein your body cannot live without!